Colors and emotions

 After editing a lot of pictures and making a lot mistakes doing HDR.
 I have not only discovered how to correct the hues alterations that are produced by Tonemapping Software like Photomatix.
 I have learnt to see the reality in my mind.
 To remind the scene when a picture was taken and to reproduce the colors that I saw.
 Besides, the emotions that I felt and that I am having in the moment of edition are mixed to reach the final image result, giving you a more hyper-realistic or surrealistic feeling to your canvas.

-In the case of the post picture, after making primary White Balace adjustments in LR for each exposure to generate an HDR file, tonemapping it in Photomatix.
-I finally mixed several layers with ‘Pop pup’ preset with Topaz Adjust plugin, ‘Tonal Contrast’ and ‘Pro Contrast’ with Nik Color Efex Pro in Photoshop over the HDR image and the 0EV exposure.
+In the case of the post picture, after making primary White Balace adjustments in LR for each exposure to generate an HDR file and tonemapping it in Photomatix, I finally mixed several layers with ‘Pop pup’ preset using Topaz Adjust plugin and ‘Tonal Contrast’ and ‘Pro Contrast’ with Nik Color Efex Pro in Photoshop over the HDR image and the 0EV exposure.
 The purpose was to get warmer tones and richer textures on the fountain and the grainy floor and to obtain a more purple sky.
-I wanted to give a dreamy touch to the picture , doing it more surrealistic , with the golden tones in the fountain and floor, due to artificial lighting (yellow bulbs).
+I wanted to give a dreamy touch to the picture , doing it more surrealistic , with the golden tones in the fountain and the floor, due to artificial lighting (yellow bulbs).

 The Fountain Of Golden Dreams #1 :: HDR :: DRI